GameplayJDK/java-wfc/README.md

 # jwfc (java-wfc)

-An abstract java implementation of the wafe function collapse (wfc) algorithm.
+An abstract java implementation of the wave function collapse (wfc) algorithm.

 It is specifically designed with the simple tiled version of the algorithm in mind.